 8. Saute until the paste thickens and raw smell goes away.

 9. Add salt, turmeric, red chilli powder and garam masala.
 I used this punjabi garam masala.

 10. Saute until the onion tomato masala begins to leave the sides of the pan.
 Make sure the raw smell has completely gone before you proceed with the next step.

 11. Add fresh curd / yogurt.
 Please note: Do not use sour curd / yogurt.

 13. Add the fried potatoes and then ½ cup water.
 If needed add ¼ cup more.

 14. Bring the gravy to a boil.
-Cover and cook on a very low flame for 5 mins.
+Cover with a air tight lid or foil.
+Then dum cook on a very low flame for 5 to 7 mins.
 Check whether the potatoes are soft cooked.
 Make sure the gravy has reached a thick consistency.
 It thickens a bit more when cooled.

 15. Add crushed kasuri methi.
 Cook for just a minute.
 Switch off.